kerbeans/capstone_pcd_manipulation/README.md

 - just as Q2 mentioned

 #### Q7
---a global variable seat_num and a partition in App.jsx file. to test corner case.
+- a global variable seat_num in App.jsx file. to test corner case.
+- and a global variable partition in App.jsx file to control the display.